 On the other hand, we know that animal models are not always transferable to humans.
-Drugs may cause effects in humans that are not seen in animal models, just as some effects in animals may not be relevant to humans.
 To reduce animal testing and improve translatability of results to humans, we are intensively researching various alternative methods.

-One of these methods is to model human physiology outside the living organism, for example on a chip, or to use computer models to test the behaviour of a medicine in the body.
-Using such methods, Roche has reduced the number of animals in experimental use by almost 40% over the past eight years.
+One of these methods is to model human physiology outside the living organism, for example on a chip, in a lab, or to use computer models to test the behaviour of a medicine in the body.
+Using such methods, Roche has reduced the number of animals in experimental use by almost 40% over the past ten years.

-We have developed three-dimensional cell systems to observe new molecules – and their effects and side effects – directly on human cells outside the body, at an early stage.
+Roche has developed three-dimensional cell systems to observe new molecules and their effects and side effects on human cells outside the body, at an early stage.

-The organs on a chip approach is still very new, but in future major advances should allow researchers to replace a great deal of animal testing in the early preclinical development stage.
+This approach should allow researchers to replace a great deal of animal testing in the early preclinical development stage or future major advances.

 Laboratory experimentation and animal testing give us information on the effect of a new medicine and its distribution in the body.
 Computer models enable us to transfer those results to humans using complex simulations, allowing us to predict dosages and effects before direct human testing begins.
 In the context of these models we also use real world data.
 It is difficult to predict effects in humans since every patient has different features of a disease.
 If we can build in specific characteristics of different patient populations into a test model, we will be better able to anticipate the effects of a medicine in the human body.
 Currently, animal data is still required as a reference for computer models.
 Once real world data sources are more established, we will be able to reduce animal experiments even further.

 With the help of patient-derived organoids we are able to model important aspects of a human organ outside a living organism.
 In this case, we mimicked critical parts of the gut and predicted adverse events of potential medicines in the human body.
 This promising approach minimises the number of animal experiments and studies while making preclinical drug development programmes more precise and predictive for clinical trials.
-The pictures on the top show an untreated organoid (left) where no toxicity is observed, as evidenced by a lack of signal from a fluorescent probe for cell death (right).
-In contrast, the pictures in the bottom depict organoid toxicity and cell death (green signal) based on drug intervention.
+The pictures show an untreated organoid (top left) where no toxicity is observed, as evidenced by a lack of signal from a fluorescent probe for cell death (top right).
+In contrast, the two pictures at the bottom depict organoid toxicity and cell death (shown by the green signal on the right) based on drug intervention.